 The second document to be completed is the Income/ Expense Spreadsheet.
 This document will tabulate as numbers are entered into the cells.
 The purpose of this form is to obtain information regarding a client's financial expenses/resources.
-The Income/Expense Spreadsheet must be completed within 15-30 days of beginning the initial Intake.
-The spreadsheet is located in Appendix B.
+The Income/Expense Spreadsheet must be completed within 15-30 days of beginning the initial Intake assessment based on the client's level of acuity.
+The spreadsheet is in Appendix B.